Rules for getting actionable customer feedback are straightforward to follow.

 12) Take Action

-There is no point collecting 12 feedback data unless the business acts.
-It would also be disingenuous to your customers.
-Make it clear their effort will lead to improvement.
+Does your business have a culture of action?
+After all, there is no point collecting 12 feedback data unless the business acts.
+It would also be disingenuous to everyone if customer insights were not actioned.
+Make it clear their effort will lead to improvement and become part of an action plan.
 For example, if their answers score at a low level, your staff will be alerted, and the problem will be addressed promptly.
 The business can connect with the customer and satisfaction with the brand will increase..

 There are many documented reasons to get customer feedback, but these articles fail to emphasize the importance of action.
 Specifically that the only reason to collect feedback is that it results in the business doing something with the data.
 Likely improving the brand, customer service or adding a new feature, and always increasing satisfaction.